Xicano619/Fitness-Tracker/README.md

 ## Usage

-The app is depoloyed on Heroku platform.
+The app is deployed on Heroku platform.
 [OPEN Fitness-Tracker](https://cryptic-springs-92116.herokuapp.com/)
 <br>
 After opening the link, the user will have at their will the fitness tracker, asking them to enter new exercise.
 <br>